How do you uncover unmet needs in the market?

 Because customer discovery allows you to find the optimal setup for your current model, teams with continuous customer discovery processes tend to build more successful companies and increase their longevity.

-What I’ve shown were the Lean Canvas hypotheses explored through series of customer interviews:
+You can explore all Lean Canvas hypotheses through series of customer interviews:

 Customer Development: A Case Study